Final Girl (board game): Reception

 Wirecutter listed Final Girl as one of their "Best Board Games" of 2025, with James Austin describing it as an "experience that’s equal parts assertive moves and desperate Hail Mary attempts," and praising its "tricky gameplay" and "gorgeously produced" art.
 In an article for Polygon, Ryan Miller, co-designer of Disney Lorcana, listed Final Girl: Starter Set as his favourite game of 2024, describing the gameplay as "absolutely brutal" and concluding that "this may be a solo board game, but its narrative and mechanics worked together to keep me totally on edge for nearly the entire game."
 Tim Ford, writing for Dicebreaker, called the game one of the "best solo board games," but noted that though the method of releasing feature box series means a lot of possibilities, it can also be a very expensive game if one is looking for variety.

-In an article for Player Elimination, Charlie Theel criticized the game for its repetitive gameplay, lack of variation in central play between editions, and reliance chance mechanics that can create a "exceedingly tiresome" gameplay of "cascading failure" if one fails to manage the horror track.
+In an article for Player Elimination, Charlie Theel criticized the game for its repetitive gameplay, lack of variation in central play between editions, and reliance chance mechanics that can create an "exceedingly tiresome" gameplay of "cascading failure" if one fails to manage the horror track.
 He also noted that the main gameplay loop of playing and buying cards "chokes the life out of the game, overshadows the somewhat abstract narrative, and becomes the very identity of play," but praised the game's box–which is modular and breaks down into the game's boards–as a "a brilliant piece of engineering."